 - An emergency such as illness or other family crisis

-- Intervention by the ACT Care and Protection services or NSW Department of Community Services, where a child is removed from their parents or family to ensure their safety and well-being.
+- Intervention by the ACT Care and Protection services where a child is removed from their parents or family to ensure their safety and well-being.

 This is care for children who cannot live with their families and need a permanent foster family.
-This may lead to permanency options such as adoption or an Enduring Parental Authority.
+This may lead to permanency options such as adoption or an Enduring Parental Responsibility.

 This involves caring for a child (often under 2 years of age) while restoration to the birth family is explored; however if the child is unable to return to their birth family the carers should also be prepared to care for the child permanently.